SEO to Boost Your SERP Rankings: Tips from 100+ SEO Experts

 "Successful outreach takes effort.
 By taking the time to analyze the sites you want to reach and personalizing your emails to their contacts, you can find real opportunity and value beyond a single backlink, such as partnerships and collaborations."

-Deriving an effective strategy for guest posting, Keeon Yazdani, Chief Marketing Officer at WE R CBD, uses the Moz SEO software to track which websites their competitors are receiving backlinks from.
-Then he exports the website to an excel spreadsheet to find if the site meets their criteria of quality for the factors: domain authority, page authority, the number of keywords the website ranks for, and the amount of traffic the site receives.
+Keeon Yazdani, Chief Marketing Officer at WE R CBD, uses the Moz SEO software to track which websites their competitors are receiving backlinks from.
+Then he exports the website to an excel spreadsheet to find if the site meets their quality criteria for the factors - domain authority, page authority, the number of keywords the website ranks for, and the amount of traffic the site receives.